rnwolfe/cisco-ise-extension/README.md

 6. Select the folder the repository was cloned into.

 ### Mozilla Firefox
-I have yet to publish to the official Firefox extension library.
-I will update this when I do.
-For now, you can install in developer mode:
+For the official release, you can download the [ISE Assistant from the Add-ons site](https://addons.mozilla.org/en-US/firefox/addon/ise-assistant/).
+Updates will be provided via Firefox Add-ons.

+To run anything outside of the `master` branch, it will have to be loaded in developer mode (at your own risk):

 1. Clone this repo: `git clone https://github.com/rnwolfe/ise-extension-chrome.git`
 2. Go to `about:debugging#addons` in Firefox